Lumps in lips: How to diagnose procedure related causes

 - Medical causes – these are not related to the treatment or the product, but lumps caused by an underlying medical condition.

-In this blog, the first in a small series of three, Dr Tim Pearce will share some expert tips from his Lip Masters training course on procedure related lumps in lips – those caused by the treatment itself, and any trauma or infection involved.
+In this blog, the first in a small series of three, Dr Tim Pearce will share some expert tips on procedure related lumps in lips – those caused by the treatment itself, and any trauma or infection involved.

 Shh…Dr Tim will soon be revealing a very exciting new ‘ultimate’ lip course that will cover EVERYTHING you need to know about injecting the lips.
 Sign up >> to be the first to know when it goes live!